-During the course of Myers Tree Care’s work as Greater Manchester’s leading tree surgeons, we received a call from a resident of Gatley in Stockport, Greater Manchester, who had been looking for a suitable and experienced tree felling company to remove a massive Poplar from their garden.
+During the course of Myers Tree Care’s work as Stockport’s leading tree surgeons, we received a call from a resident of Gatley in Stockport, who had been looking for a suitable and experienced tree felling company to remove a massive Poplar from their garden.

 Other tree work contractors had visited the site to quote but were either placing un-realistic prices on the work or didn’t respond.
 This is by far the largest diameter at ‘ground level’ Poplar that Myers Tree Care has felled to date and was clearly too big and its location too difficult for a less experienced and qualified contractor to tackle.